 Inventing The Grid Tool wasn’t my plan.
-Neither was falling in love with all the beautiful Bullet Journal planner layouts on Pinterest.
-But all they ever gave me was a huge gridding headache.
+But before I invented it, falling in love with all the beautiful Bullet Journal planner layouts on Pinterest gave me a huge gridding headache.

 You see, I’m lazy.
 Irrigation system in the garden?
 Check.
 Automated kitty litter cleaner – yes, please!
 Most days, if I can get my kids to make me a peanut butter and jelly sandwich for dinner, I’ll take that over a balanced meal.
 When Konrad Zuse said he invented the computer because he was lazy?
 That man right there is my spirit animal.

 Yet every time I went to draw columns or rows in my bullet journal I had to break out a ruler, calculator, pencil and a big eraser (in the very likely case that I’d mess up my math).
 I also had to find some scratch paper (for calculating or testing) and a pen (to trace over the final lines).
 Then it would take me all afternoon to set up my monthly calendar grids, far future months, weekly and daily spreads, etc. Grrrr.